Face Mount Type Face Mount Type |

 More

-Match a mallet body with different face materials to create the perfect striking tool.
+A fluorescent orange color makes these mallets easy to see.
 The head is loaded with metal shot for added weight and a controlled impact with minimal rebound.
-Use mallets to drive chisels and strike work without damaging its surface.
-To avoid marring, choose a face material that's softer than your workpiece.
-Lighter weight mallets are good for tapping work into place and driving a chisel to make small cuts.
+All are suitable for driving chisels and striking work without damaging its surface.
+Choose a lighter weight mallet for tapping work into place and driving a chisel to make small cuts.
 Use heavier weight mallets when assembling joints, dislodging stuck parts, and making aggressive cuts with a chisel.
 Longer mallets allow for more powerful swings.
+A textured grip provides slip resistance.

 ---|---|---|---|---|---|---|---|---|---|